-In rare cases, serious problems like stroke, heart attack, and even death have resulted from surgery.
+In rare cases, serious problems like stroke, heart attack, and even death may occur.

 DISCLAIMER

 Informed consent documents give you information about a surgery you are considering.
 These documents explain the risks of that surgery.
 They also discuss other treatment options, including not having surgery.
 This information should meet most people's needs.